Traditional Ukrainian wedding

 The wedding rite in the system of family rites, as a component of the spiritual culture of Ukrainians, is one of the most ancient and complex.
 A wedding, as the name indicates, is a joyful and cheerful rite of marriage of young people.

-A traditional Ukrainian wedding includes three mandatory cycles: pre-wedding, wedding and post-wedding, each of which consists of separate ceremonies.
+A traditional Ukrainian wedding includes three mandatory cycles: per-wedding, wedding and post-wedding, each of which consists of separate ceremonies.